BDC Hamburger Icon

 How to create an inclusive environment

-Companies with an inclusive environment for employees with disabilities perform five key actions for hiring, retaining and advancing diverse talent.
-Consider implementing the following best practices in your business:
+Companies with an inclusive environment for employees with disabilities implement five key actions for hiring, retaining and advancing diverse talent.
+Consider implementing the following best practices in your business.

-1. Create a commitment and concrete goal for inclusive hiring.
+1. Create a commitment and set concrete goals for inclusive hiring.

 It’s not enough to wish you had more disabled people working for you.
 You must take action by doing the following: